DannyMoses/DOKchallengeSQLCluster/README.md

 and verified everything works using the provided `exec` commands in the guide as well as the Kubernetes Dashboard.

+Pods on k8s dashboard:
 ![Viewing pods on k8s dashboard](screenshots/replicatedpods.PNG)

+Commands to view the pods are correctly added to the cluster + scale down CR output
 ![`exec` command to view replication](screenshots/replicated.PNG)
 ![Command line output of a scale down CR](screenshots/scale_down.PNG)